lambdapioneer/sloth/artifact_evaluation.md

 For the 🍏 iOS artifacts, the reviewer requires access to:
 - An up-to-date Mac machine with XCode installed.
-- An Apple Developer account
+- An Apple Developer account (required for AWS Device Farm)
 - And either:
-  - A recent iPhone device (recommended)
+  - A local iPhone device (recommended)
   - An AWS account with access to Device Farm _and_ an Apple Developer account.
 - For collecting the results a publicly reachable server is required.